Ducati Supersport: 1991–1998

 The 1991 Supersports were produced with white chrome molybdenum steel frames and white wheels.
 The swingarms used needle bearings instead of bushings as in the past.
 Brakes from the Ducati 851 were used on the Supersport vastly improving braking performance.
 All new bodywork and a pivoting fuel tank were elegantly shaped.
 The revised Supersports were met with immediate success and became wildly popular.
 Even though the 1991 Supersport was extremely well developed, Ducati would continue to refine the bike over the years.

-From 1991 to 1998, the model was called 900SS, and was available with a full (SS) or half fairing (SS/CR).
+From 1991 to 1998, the model was called 900 SS or 750 SS, and was available with a full (SS) or half fairing (SS/CR).
 1992 saw the addition to the SS/SL (Superlight).
 In 1994, to further differentiate the 900 from smaller Supersports additional models were released in addition the Superlight.
 The 900 SS/SP (Sport Production) was offered to the North American market only.
 This model had carbon fiber fenders and clutch cover, sound damping material, adjustable Showa suspension, and an aluminum swingarm.
 The Superlight had the same options as the SS SP but with a single seat and upswept mufflers.
 The CRs came with a non adjustable suspension, a steel swingarm, and a narrower 4.5-inch rear wheel and 160 section rear tire.
 Many riders feel the aluminum swingarms are more desirable; however aluminum swingarms on older Supersports and Monsters are prone to cracking.

 In 1997, as Supersport sales were declining due to the popularity of the Ducati Monster and Ducati Superbike lines, Ducati attempted to keep the model alive with a few final changes.
 Yellow was added as a color option, an additional air intake was added as well as new, bolder graphics; namely the "Ducati" emblazoned across the entire side of the Supersport body panel.

 In 1998, only 200 red and 200 yellow SS/CRs were imported to the United States.
 They featured the last of the Cagiva graphics and elephant but had 1998 spec. motors with new pistons, cylinders and lower mounted oil cooler.
-A final series Supersport the SS/FE (Final Edition) was also available in 98, but featured the new graphics, came only in silver with black wheels, had the single seat and upswept exhausts of the Superlight and represented the last carburated Supersport.
+A final series Supersport the SS/FE (Final Edition) was also available in 1998, but featured the new graphics, came only in silver with black wheels, had the single seat and upswept exhausts of the Superlight and represented the last carburated Supersport.